-A gallbladder is a small organ located beneath the liver.
-It stores the extra bile produced by the liver that helps in digesting the fats.
+The gallbladder is a small organ located beneath the liver.
+It stores the extra bile produced by the liver to digest the fats.
 As the food moves from your stomach, the gallbladder releases the bile juice into the small intestine to digest the fats.

 - Severe pain in the upper right or middle part of the abdomen.
 It can be aching, cramping, sharp or dull)